RussellDash332/CS3243-Projects/Project 3/README.md

 ## Logs Processor

 Submitting the exact same code multiple times to CodePost is somewhat painful.
-But what's more painful if the inability to have more iterations using the autograder's agent.
+But what's more painful is the inability to have more iterations using the autograder's agent.

 Introducing `process_logs.py`!
 The process is quite simple.
 ```